Saturation Games for Odd Cycles

 \textbf{Notation}.
 Throughout the paper we let $G^t$ denote the graph in the relevant saturation game after $t$ edges have been added, and we let $e^t$ denote the edge of $G^t$ that is not in $G^{t-1}$.
 We let $N^t(x)$ denote the neighborhood of $x$ in $G^t$ and let $d^t(x,y)$ denote the distance between $x$ and $y$ in $G^t$.
 We let $t=\infty$ correspond to the point in time when the graph has become $\c{F}$-saturated.
 If $X^t$ is a real number depending on $t$, we define $\Delta(X^t)=X^t-X^{t-2}$.
 We let $E(G)$ denote the set of edges of the graph $G$ and let $e(G)=|E(G)|$.
 We write $G-X$ when $X$ is a vertex, edge, or set of vertices and edges to denote the graph obtained by deleting these vertices and edges from $G$.
 We omit floor and ceiling signs throughout whenever these are not crucial.

 \textbf{Organization}.
-In Section 2 we present a strategy for Max that guarantees that the game ends with at least as many edges as stated in Theorem~\ref{T-5}, which will work the same way for all $k\ge 2$.
-In Section 3 we modify this strategy to take into account the choice of $k$, and from this we obtain the lower bound of Theorem~\ref{T-gen}.
+In Section 2 we present a strategy for Max that guarantees that the game ends with at least as many edges as stated in Theorem~\ref{T-5}.
+In Section 3 we modify this strategy to obtain the lower bound of Theorem~\ref{T-gen}.
 In Section 4 we present a strategy for Mini that guarantees that the game ends with at most as many edges as the upper bound of Theorem~\ref{T-gen}.
 Theorem~\ref{T-OneCyc} is proven in Section 5.
 Theorem~\ref{T-Mod3} is proven in Section 6.
 We end with some concluding remarks in Section 7.